 Not only do missing teeth affect your appearance, but they can also make eating uncomfortable and lead to bone loss.
-For this reason, we recommend dental implants to rejuvenate our patients’ smiles and prevent further deterioration to the mouth and gums.
+For this reason, we recommend dental implant surgery to rejuvenate our patients’ smiles and prevent further deterioration of the mouth and gums.

-Today’s dental implants are stronger and better than ever, and they also look completely natural.
+Today’s ceramic zirconia dental implants are stronger and better than ever, and they also look completely natural.
 This advancement is thanks to the availability of zirconia implants, which originated in Europe and recently became available in the US.
-They are quickly becoming the preferred material for patients and dentists alike, due to their safety, effectiveness, and appearance.
+They are quickly becoming the preferred material for patients and dentists alike due to their safety, effectiveness, and appearance.
+Thanks to San Diego Wellness Dentistry, they are now available at a dental practice in San Diego from a biological dentist with decades of expertise in this cosmetic dentistry procedure.

 Zirconia implants are made from zirconia oxide, a ceramic-type material that has a creamy white hue that blends well with a patient’s natural tooth color.
 As the name implies, the zirconia used in dentistry is similar to cubic zirconia, the material used in costume jewelry, that looks and feels like a real diamond.